Notes In Observance – TNA Impact Wrestling 2/23/17: Procure, Procure, Procure

 - TNA X-Division Championship – Trevor Lee (w/Gregory Shane Helms) def.
 DJZ via pinfall to retain

-Posted on December 2, 2017, in TNA and tagged Allie, Andrew Everett, Aron Rex, Bram, Brandi Rhodes, Braxton Sutter, Broken Matt Hardy, Brooke, Brother Nero, Cody, DJZ, Earl Hebner, Eli Drake, George Washington, Gregory Shane Helms, Jade, Jessie Godderz, Josh Barnett, Kingston, Laurel Van Ness, Maria, Mathis, Moose, Rage, Robbie e, Rockstar Spud, Rosemary, Seven Deities, Sienna, The Mid-Atlantic Outlaws, The Miracle, Trevor Lee, Tyrus.
+Posted on December 2, 2017, in TNA/Impact Wrestling and tagged Allie, Andrew Everett, Aron Rex, Bram, Brandi Rhodes, Braxton Sutter, Broken Matt Hardy, Brooke, Brother Nero, Cody, DJZ, Earl Hebner, Eli Drake, George Washington, Gregory Shane Helms, Jade, Jessie Godderz, Josh Barnett, Kingston, Laurel Van Ness, Maria, Mathis, Moose, Rage, Robbie e, Rockstar Spud, Rosemary, Seven Deities, Sienna, The Mid-Atlantic Outlaws, The Miracle, Trevor Lee, Tyrus.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.